Zero Trust, SASE, and Trusted or Untrusted Zone Decisions

 Use least privilegeGrant only the required applications, ports, or resources

-Assume breachSegment networks, monitor east-west traffic, and limit lateral movement
+Assume breachSegment networks, monitor east-west traffic, limit lateral movement

-Continuous evaluationReassess risk when device posture, location, or behavior changes
+Continuous evaluationReassess risk when posture, location, or behavior changes

-Strong loggingCollect events that show who accessed what, from where, and when
+Strong loggingRecord who accessed what, from where, and when

-A traditional flat network might allow a user on the corporate LAN to reach many internal servers.
-A zero trust design narrows that access.
-The user may authenticate through an identity-aware proxy or ZTNA service, and the device may need to pass posture checks before reaching one specific application.
+Key zero-trust vocabulary the exam may use: the policy decision point (PDP) evaluates the request, the policy enforcement point (PEP) allows or blocks it, and microsegmentation narrows trust to individual workloads.
+A traditional flat network might let any corporate-LAN user reach many internal servers.
+A zero trust design narrows that: the user authenticates through an identity-aware proxy or ZTNA service, and the device passes posture checks before reaching one specific application.

-Secure access service edge, or SASE, combines network connectivity and security functions, often delivered from cloud points of presence.
+Secure access service edge (SASE) combines network connectivity and security functions, often delivered from cloud points of presence.
+Security service edge (SSE) is the security-only subset of SASE (the SWG, CASB, FWaaS, and ZTNA pieces without SD-WAN).

 ComponentFunction

-SD-WANSteers branch traffic across multiple links based on policy and performance
+SD-WANSteers branch traffic across multiple links by policy and performance

-ZTNAProvides identity-aware access to private applications without broad network access
+Zero trust network access (ZTNA)Identity-aware access to private apps without broad network access

 DLP-style inspectionHelps detect sensitive data movement where supported

-SASE is common in scenarios with many branches, remote users, cloud applications, and a desire to avoid backhauling all traffic through one data center.
-It still requires policy design, identity integration, logging, and resilience planning.
+SASE fits scenarios with many branches, remote users, cloud applications, and a goal to avoid backhauling all traffic through one data center.
+It still requires policy design, identity integration, logging, and resilience planning — it is not a single appliance.

 Trusted and Untrusted Zones

 Trusted and untrusted are relative labels.
-The Internet is commonly untrusted.
-A management network may be more trusted than a guest VLAN.
-However, zero trust thinking avoids assuming that internal means safe.
+The Internet is commonly untrusted; a management network is more trusted than a guest VLAN.
+Zero trust thinking avoids assuming that internal means safe.

 Zone labelPractical treatment